JustGetSchwifty/rpi-dhd/README.md

  This project comes with absolutely no warranties and will probably never be updated.
 This is a czech scout project for Stargate themed summer camp.

+ https://youtu.be/HbhX_xF2MLQ - demonstration of DHD interface
+ https://youtu.be/yN4xiiyrT70 - demonstration of GPIO interface on "work bench"